William J. McCorkle

-William Joseph McCorkle (born 1966 in San Antonio, Texas) is an American businessman, former real estate guru and former owner of William McCorkle Seminars.
-In the 1990s he and his wife Chantal created a number of late-night television infomercials, selling materials which purported to teach people how to make money buying foreclosed real estate properties.
+William Joseph McCorkle (born 1966 in San Antonio, Texas) was an American businessman and television salesman.
+In the 1990s he and his wife Chantal created a number of late-night television infomercials, selling videotapes and pamphlets which purported to teach people how to make money buying foreclosed real estate properties.
 Both McCorkle and his wife, Chantal, were convicted of fraud and served lengthy prison terms.

 History

 McCorkle, born William Joseph Gonzalez, later took the last name of a stepfather.
 William J. McCorkle attended Bishop Moore High School in Orlando, Florida, graduating in 1984.
 He worked in a number of jobs, including busing tables and exotic dancing, before turning to real estate as a career.

 Infomercials

 In his infomercials, McCorkle represented himself as having made millions of dollars from the "real estate secrets" he was selling.
 The infomercials showed McCorkle and his wife in expensive homes, luxury cars and helicopters bearing his name—all of which had been leased for the infomercials.
 Others who appeared in the infomercials, affirming that the McCorkle Seminars had made them rich, were paid actors.
 Although the McCorkles lived in Orlando, Florida, they transferred most of the money they made to a bank account in the Cayman Islands.